 Increase in demand for clean and sustainable energy

 With the increase in the demand for clean energy, the demand for solar energy increases which further increase the demand for innovative materials used for developing solar glass, PV films, and other supporting equipment, the development of perovskite cells have been in research and development trend and is now getting commercialized gradually.
-The material fulfills the need of consumers by offering them a material which increases the sustainability of solar energy and makes it economical.
+The material fulfills the need of consumers by offering them a material that increases the sustainability of solar energy and makes it economical.
 There are multiple organizations that are undertaking projects to explore the market of perovskites solar cells.
 For instance, In October 2020, Saule launched solar panels with perovskite solar cells.
 The product is to be marketed in Europe and then to other parts of the world.
 Similarly, In August 2020, Perovskite solar cells manufacturing facility is set in Quzhou, east China's Zhejiang Province.
 The manufacturing facility is backed by Microquanta Semiconductor with the production of 200,000 perovskite PV glass by the 2020 year-end.
 In September 2020, the commercial perovskite PV project is undertaken by Oxford PV to integrate Perovskite cells and Silicon Cells and introduce them in the markets by 2021.
 Furthermore, The Office of Energy Efficiency & Renewable Energy holds open bids for external entities for innovating hybrid perovskites solar cells technology corresponding to the amount of $4m as the award.
 Such advancements are expected to increase the demand for perovskite solar cells.

 Government funding for the development and commercialization of Perovskite Solar Cells